nushackers/nushackers-site/content/about/_index.md

 Near the start of each calendar year, we also run [Hack&amp;Roll](https://hacknroll.nushackers.org/), the largest student-run hackathon in Singapore.
 Hack&Roll is unique for being one of the few hackathons, if not the only, that do not have a set topic for participants; instead, the aim is to simply encourage people to come and have fun building something.

-We also run smaller events for the NUS community, like Project Intern, where students who have interned share with others their experience and the benefits they have gained from interning, in a bid to encourage others to intern.
+We also run smaller events for the NUS community, like Project Mentor, where seniors mentor freshmen to help them navigate their first year of university; and Project Intern, where students who have interned share with others their experience and the benefits they have gained from interning, in a bid to encourage others to intern.

 Once in a while we also initiate other events like [OpenHack](https://openhack.nushackers.org).
-Everything we do is ultimately aimed at spreading the hacker culture.

 Some of our events are recorded if consent is given by the relevant parties.
 Find our recordings [here]({{< ref "/recordings" >}}).